- Teaching aids are the instruments or instructional methods used by teachers.

 How is the online method of teaching different from the offline method of teaching

-- In the offline method, teaching is restricted to four walls but in Online method, anyone form any part of the world could take part in class.
+- In the offline method, teaching is restricted to four walls but in the Online method, anyone from any part of the world could take part in the class.

-- The offline method of teaching is Teacher-centred but online method is usually Learner- centred.
+- The offline method of teaching is Teacher-centered but the online method is usually Learner-centered.

 - The offline method of teaching has fixed timing but online lectures could be accessed by students at their own convenience.

-- The offline method has limited sitting arrangements for students but in Online medium any number of students could watch lectures.
+- The offline method has limited sitting arrangements for students but in the Online medium, any number of students could watch lectures.

 - In these devices, teaching or message is only heard.
-It appeal to the hearing senses of students.
+It appeals to the hearing senses of students.